THE SENSICAL SOCIETY!

 6. CHECKLIST: FIRE PREVENTION, EXTINGUISH, & ESCAPE

-In general, cover or smother fires - that denies the fire oxygen to spread For oil, gas, & chemical fires - do NOT use water ESCAPE FIRES: Install a collapsible escape ladder on every floor above 1st floor (or a rope with knots) Put a fire extinguisher on every floor
+EXTINGUISH FIRES: In general, cover or smother fires - that denies the fire oxygen to spread For oil, gas, & chemical fires - do NOT use water ESCAPE FIRES: Install a collapsible escape ladder on every floor above 1st floor (or a rope with knots) Put a fire extinguisher on every floor

 on every floor install a smoke detector

-‘expandable garden hose’ can be attached to the plumbing beneath sinks do not keep appliances plugged in, such as hair dryers and toasters do not smoke inside don't leave a stove unattended keep clear the area around fireplaces, space heaters, and the furnace
+‘expandable garden hose’ can be attached to the plumbing beneath sinks PREVENT FIRES: do not keep appliances plugged in, such as hair dryers and toasters do not smoke inside don't leave a stove unattended keep clear the area around stoves, fireplaces, space heaters, and the furnace